alphagov/govuk-frontend/shared/stats/README.md

 This package is used to generate Rollup visualizer stats for built GOV.UK Frontend modules.

+It can also generate file size information for key distribution files.

 ```shell
 npm run build:stats --workspace govuk-frontend
 ```